tempurashrimp/Project-Euler/README.md

 Markdown files contain thought process and external links for further reading.
 The purpose of this repo is not just to provide solutions, but also to document my learning as I solve these problems.

+To read my thinking process/working, please refer to the "method" folder.